More Cakes from the North of England

 Northumberland

 Northumberland’s famous singing hinnies are flat scones, cooked on a griddle.
-In case you think they sound rather unromantic for such a poetic name, here’s the story behind the naming: a Northumberland housewife was cooking scones for her family one day when her children came into the kitchen.
+In case you think they sound rather unromantic for such a poetic name, here’s the story behind the naming: a Northumberland housewife was cooking Scones for her family one day when her children came into the kitchen.
 Amazed by the sizzling arising when the fat-rich cakes met the griddle, the children asked their mother what the cakes were doing.
 ‘They’re singing, hinnies,’ their mother replied, using the old Geordie term of endearment to address her sons and daughters.
 Now, doesn’t that want you to bake some?

 Singing hinny